The main differences between maiko and geisha (geiko) are age, appearance, and skills.

-Maiko is usually younger than 20, wears a more colorful kimono with a red collar, and lacks conversation skills.
-Maiko means “dancing child” which refers to apprentice geisha who are still training.
-Maiko have to live in the geisha lodging house (okiya) with their mother (okami-san) for 5 years.
-Maiko is not allowed to have a cell phone, carry any money, or have a boyfriend.
+Maiko is usually younger than 20, wears a more colourful kimono with a red collar, and lacks conversation skills.
+Maiko means “dancing child, ” referring to apprentice geisha still training.
+Maiko has to live in the geisha lodging house (okiya) with their mother (okami-san) for 5 years.
+Maiko is not allowed to have a cell phone, carry money, or have a boyfriend.

 What is a Maiko?

-“Maiko are the apprentice geisha who are still training to perfect their cultural and entertainment skills.
+“Maiko are the apprentice geisha still training to perfect their cultural and entertainment skills.
 Maiko’s outfits are more eye-catching to divert attention from the lack of knowledge and experience.
 Geisha’s fashion is usually more mature and subtle.
-Maiko must live in the “mother”s house and depend on the little stipend she receives from the geisha house.
-Geisha, on the other hand, are more independent and live in a separate house of their own in the geisha neighborhoods.
-You can easily distinguish between geisha and maiko based on the images below”.
+Maiko must live in the “mother” ‘s house and depend on the little stipend she receives from the geisha house.
+On the other hand, Geisha are more independent and live in separate houses in the geisha neighbourhoods.
+The images below allow you to distinguish between geisha and maiko”.
 (Source: Geisha by Liza Dalby)

 What is a Geisha (Geiko)?

-Geisha are professional artists who are registered in official geisha associations and excel in traditional Japanese arts and crafts such as shamisen playing, dancing, and tea ceremony.
+Geisha are professional artists registered in official geisha associations who excel in traditional Japanese arts and crafts such as shamisen playing, dancing, and tea ceremony.
 Geiko is the word that refers to geisha in the Kyoto dialect.
-Broma-Smenda (2014) defines it as “Geisha (geigi or geiko) is a traditional Japanese female entertainer, whose skills include various arts like dancing, singing, and playing music.
+Broma-Smenda (2014) defines it as “Geisha (geigi or geiko) is a traditional Japanese female entertainer whose skills include various arts like dancing, singing, and playing music.
 Geishas as male companions at banquets were specialized only in traditional Japanese arts in contrast to courtesans (yujô).
-Read the origins of geisha, geiko and maiko history here.
+Read the origins of geisha, geiko and Maiko history here.

-What are the differences between a maiko and geiko (geisha)?
+What are the differences between a maiko and a geiko (geisha)?

-The table below demonstrates the differences between maiko and geisha (geiko).
-Below the table, you will find detailed illustrations and textual explanations as well.
+The table below demonstrates the differences between Maiko and geisha (geiko).
+Below the table, you will find detailed illustrations and textual explanations.
 If you have any questions, you can email Maikoya or join one of our maiko and geisha experiences in Kyoto.

 Geisha vs. Maiko